-First, let’s see what PageSpeed is and why it’s an important metric that you should keep an eye on every time you make changes on your website.
+First, let’s see what PageSpeed is and why it’s an important metric that you should keep an eye on every time you make changes on your website, like Etsy.

 Google provides webmasters with a PageSpeed Insights tool to help them measure and improve their Page Speed.
 It provides information about your page speed load and offers numerous tips on how to improve it, from the most basic changes you can make to more complex optimizations.
 You can also use Google’s Lighthouse Page Speed tool to measure page quality in real-time.
 Furthermore, having a quick load time is essentially crucial for shopping websites, as Zeropark's research on consumer trends suggests that it takes precisely 2.6 seconds for a consumer to decide upon their purchase.
 Failing to provide a seamless and friction-free website experience may cost you a potential customer.

 At this point, you might be wondering how important page speed is for SEO and user experience, and the answer is simple: if you have a good page speed score, your page loads fast and provides a good user experience.
 As a result, Google considers that your page is more valuable and may rank it higher.

 How to improve your Google page speed score?

 You probably found this article because the Google PageSpeed Insights tool told you that your website is slow and that you should improve it.

 Below, you’ll find some tips on how to increase your page speed score, along with good practices on how to make your page load more efficiently by using SVG animations, created with SVGator.